 - Fill a gallon container with water and place them in the freezer to help keep food cold.

 - Listen to NOAA Weather Radio to stay informed of winter weather watches and warnings.
 Also monitor commercial radio, television, and the Internet.

 - Keep in mind that during a severe winter storm it could be hours, or even days, before emergency personnel are able to reach you.
 Don’t call 911 for information or to report a power outage.

 - Allow faucets to drip a little during cold weather to avoid freezing.

 - Open cabinet doors to allow heat to get to uninsulated pipes under sinks and appliances near exterior walls.

 - Winter storms are often accompanied by power outages.
 Always exercise caution when using alternative light and heating sources:

 - Use flashlights during power outages instead of candles to prevent the risk of fire, and have plenty of extra batteries on-hand.

 - Never use an oven to heat your home.
 Never bring portable generators, camp stoves and grills into your home; they should only be used outside.
 Keep them at least 20 feet away from your home’s windows, doors and vents to prevent deadly carbon monoxide poisoning.
-Learn more about how to safely stay warm during power outages.

 - Follow tips for keeping food safe in an emergency.